 - If the officer does not administer the test following the NHTSA manual, the results may be invalid

 - If the breath machine was not maintained properly or certified the breath test may be suppressed

 - If it can be shown that you consumed alcohol after you operated your vehicle, the test may not be an accurate representation of your BAC at the time of operation

 Every DUI case is different and many factors can dramatically change the course of your defense strategy, including how and if you can challenge a DUI breath test.
 Do you need a DUI lawyer in Indianapolis?
-Julie Chambers can provide competent, professional advice and representation in your DUI case.
+Our DUI lawyers Julie Chambers and Katie Kawiecki can provide the experience and professional advice you need for your DUI case.
 Chambers Law Office represents clients throughout central Indiana, including Marion County (Indianapolis), Hamilton, Hancock, Johnson, Madison, Hendricks and Boone Counties.

 *This information should not be considered legal advice and it is important to contact a lawyer right away if you have been accused of DUI or OVWI in Indianapolis or any of the other central Indiana counties.